Template Customization Guide

 Multiplayer Networking

-Set enableMultiplayer = false in FirebaseIntegration to disable networking and player spawning.
+Turn off enableMultiplayer in the FirebaseIntegration Inspector to disable networking and player spawning entirely.

 Optional